Sarthak-G0yal/Sortium/index.rst

 ..
-SortPy documentation master file, created by sphinx-quickstart on Fri May 23 07:05:31 2025.
+Sortium documentation master file, created by sphinx-quickstart on Fri May 23 07:05:31 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SortPy documentation
+Sortium documentation
 ====================

 Add your content using ``reStructuredText`` syntax.
 See the